==================

 Close-up hydrofoil surfboard and kite equipment on sand beach

-With them, it then becomes possible to surf not only on beaches but also on lakes and rivers.
-That would be with or without tough and continuous winds and currents.
+With them, it becomes possible to surf not only on beaches but also on lakes and rivers.
+That would be with or without harsh and continuous winds and currents.

 Plus, unlike conventional surfboards, companies only produce a few batches at a time.
-In that way, it’s understandable why many say they are expensive but worth it at the same time.
+In that way, it’s understandable why many say they are expensive but worth it.

 Still, they are heavy, average, and lightweight surfers.
 They ride to relax, do tricks, or race one another.
 Thus it’s understandable why one hydrofoil surfboard may be different than another.